tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 |DateTimeField|created_on|
 |TextField|body|

 The **Profile** model encapsulates the extra data to enhance the standard information in the User model.
-The Profile contains additional fields for a biography, an avatar, and a cooking speciality.
+The Profile contains additional fields for a biography, an avatar, and a cooking specialty.
 |Profile ||
 |-----|----|
 |type|field name|